 If you are seeking a safe and caring environment for your children, a creative Christian Education program, or a place to nurture your own spiritual life…

 You are most welcome to join us on Sunday morning for worship!

 East Congregational Church, UCC is an Open and Affirming Congregation in the United Church of Christ.
+(The phrase “Open and Affirming” is church-speak.
+Roughly translated, it means we provide a safe sanctuary, open to and affirming of all people; East Church explicitly extends a welcome to all regardless of age, gender, ethnicity or sexual orientation.
+Learn more about what we mean by Open and Affirming here.)
 We are a vibrant community of faith that strives to follow the teachings of Jesus Christ.
 East Church welcomes the spiritual pilgrim and our congregation includes people from a variety of backgrounds and faith traditions.
 From this diversity we believe we gain a greater understanding of the way God is present in our lives.
 Together we walk this journey of faith, listening for the voice of our Still Speaking God.
 As followers of Jesus Christ, we believe that we can make a difference in the lives of people and in our world through the transforming power of the Gospel.
 Through engaging worship and study, we continue to grow in the Spirit and live our faith, building and serving community.

 The current week’s Worship Bulletin is available here.